Do You Have a Dog with Food Allergies?

-The first cause of attack is to make sure that the problems aren’t being caused by something else.
+The first cause of the attack is to ensure that the problems aren’t being caused by something else.
 An intestinal parasite, for example, can cause similar symptoms.
 Dogs may also scratch themselves so much that they develop secondary infections.
-Itchiness can additionally develop as a result of allergies to environmental factors, including mold spores, pollens and cleaners, says Joseph Wakshlag, DVM, Professor of Clinical Nutrition at Cornell University’s College of Veterinary Medicine.
+Itchiness can also develop due to allergies to environmental factors, including mold spores, pollens, and cleaners, says Joseph Wakshlag, DVM, Professor of Clinical Nutrition at Cornell University’s College of Veterinary Medicine.

-An assortment of commercial foods is now made for dogs with food allergies.
+An assortment of commercial hypoallergenic dog foods is now made for dogs with food allergies.
 Veterinarians advise that you look for foods with one source of protein and one source of carbohydrates, both of which should be “novel” for your pet.
 Kangaroo meat is one such “novel” protein, while potatoes or oats are examples of “novel” carbohydrates.
-In addition, a balance of omega-3 and omega-6 fatty acids can help reduce inflammation and itching.
+Also, a balance of omega-3 and omega-6 fatty acids can help reduce inflammation and itching.

-While food allergies can be frustrating for pet owners, and no doubt, even more frustrating for dogs, they are solvable.
-So continue with the suggested feeding techniques until you find a food combination that agrees with your dog.
+While food allergies can be frustrating for pet owners, and no doubt, even more, frustrating for dogs, they are solvable.
+Continue with the suggested feeding techniques until you find a food combination that agrees with your dog.

 If your dog shows signs of food allergies, don’t delay.
 The best recipe for success in treating your pet is to take it to your veterinarian to find the cause of the distress.
 With quality commercial foods now available that specifically address such problems, your dog will likely be eating its way back to good health in no time.